 My introduction to Montessori

-15 years ago as eager parents we went looking for a preschool for our newborn son.
+Back in the year 2000 as eager parents we went looking for a preschool for our newborn son.
 I’d heard something about Montessori schools when I lived in London so was curious to attend their open day.

 When I walked in, I was stunned by how beautiful everything looked.
 Everything prepared with care and attention and all the materials laid out ready for the children to choose.
 If I wanted to touch and work with these materials, I was sure it would appeal to any child too.